maw501/maw501.github.io/_posts/ColumbiaML/2018-11-08-columbiaX-ML-week8.md

 Writing an algorithm to solve a GMM using EM was actually this week's project and so I'm not going (or allowed) to give the numpy code example applying EM to GMMs which really helps to clarify the equations.
 As a compromise the scikit-learn documentation is pretty [readable](https://scikit-learn.org/stable/modules/mixture.html).

-Below are some notes on using EM for a GMM example.
-In this setting we have the following data generating process:

 <hr class="with-margin">

 For observation $i$: